Overwintering caladiums is the best way to keep your favorite varieties year after year!

 That’s a good thing, because I am a sucker for their gorgeous foliage.
 Every year I seem to end up buying at least one, because they’re so beautiful and unique.

-But it’s expensive to buy caladiums every year to fill containers and gardens.
-So I like to dig them up and store the bulbs through the winter.
+But it’s expensive to buy them new every year.
+So I like to dig them up, and store my caladiums through the winter.
 That way I can save myself a little cash in the spring.

 Are Caladiums Perennials Or Annuals?

-Caladiums can be grown as perennials if you live in a warm climate (growing zone 9 or higher).
+They can be left in the ground if you live in a warm climate (zone 9 or higher).
 But for most of us, they won’t survive the winter if left outside.
 So they must be brought indoors in the fall.

 3 Methods Of Overwintering Caladiums

-There are three ways to overwinter caladiums, and these methods will work for all caladium varieties.
-The method you choose will depend on where you live, and how you’re growing caladiums.
+There are three ways to overwinter caladiums, and these methods will work for all varieties.
+The technique you choose will depend on your climate, and where you planted them.

-- Leaving caladium bulbs in the garden over winter (if you live in a warm enough climate)
+- Leaving the bulbs in the garden over winter (if you live in a warm enough climate)

-- Digging up and storing caladium tubers for winter
+- Digging up and storing the tubers in the fall

 How To Overwinter Caladium Bulbs